dufferzafar/win-butler/README.md

     * Registry
     * Explorer

-  Added: RegJump - Jumps to a specified registry key
+  * Added: RegJump - Jumps to a specified registry key

 * **1.5**:

-  Modified: Ctrl+Shift+Z to open Help Folder instead of PHP.
+  * Modified: Ctrl+Shift+Z to open Help Folder instead of PHP.
-  Added: Alt+Ctrl+C to launch Console2
+  * Added: Alt+Ctrl+C to launch Console2
-  Added: Ctrl+W closes the Command Prompt.
+  * Added: Ctrl+W closes the Command Prompt.
-  Added: Ctrl+N to create a new file in folder.
+  * Added: Ctrl+N to create a new file in folder.

-  Explicitly added Gdip.ahk incase it is not present in your standard library.
+  * Added Gdip.ahk incase it is not present in your standard library.

 * **1.4** :

-  Added: Alt+Ctrl+D to reverse lookup words on OneLook.
+  * Added: Alt+Ctrl+D to reverse lookup words on OneLook.
-  Added: Some naive hotstrings.
+  * Added: Some naive hotstrings.
 Like "i'm" gets converted to "I'm" and such.
-  Fixed: The Screenshot directory will be created if it doesn't already exist.
+  * Fixed: The Screenshot directory will be created if it doesn't already exist.

-  Added: For Markdown (*.md*) files in sublime.
+  * Added: For Markdown (*.md*) files in sublime.
 Send Alt+M Hotkey which builds the markdown file and opens in browser - I use the MarkdownEditing plugin.

 * **1.3** : Added Run from Sublime